 Understand that most of these fans work off of USB power from your MacBook Pro.
 In other words, using these fans will drain your computer’s battery more quickly.
 The good news however is that the power draw is not very significant.
 In other words, if you can get your MacBook Pro to last you around 4 hours on a full battery, the laptop cooling pad might bring take you down to 3 hours and 40 minutes.
 This trade-off is worthwhile due to the fact that you’re helping keep your computer at stable temperatures.

 Laptop cooling pads come in many shapes, sizes, and even color options.
-If you’re interested, check out this page on Amazon for some great options.

 Other ways to prevent your MacBook Pro from overheating